patik/lats-helper/README.md

 # LATS Helper

-Chrome extension and user script

-**Cleans up LATS timesheets making them easier to use**
+A Chrome extension that cleans up LATS timesheets and makes them easier to use

 ## Installation